mathieubouhelier/technical-test-2-MicroService-Crud-Auth/README.md

 4. To update one specific product
 5. To remove one specific product

-## How to work in development and production Environment
+## How to work in development and production Environment?
-- In development environment, the microservice will use Environment variables defined in the file .env
+- In development environment, the microservice will use Environment variables defined in the file `.env`
 - In production environment, the microservice will use Environment variables defined in the production environment (AWS, Heroku…)

 ### To run in development environment
-1. Create and fill a file .env (at the root).
-One example is available .env.example at the root
+1. Create and fill a file `.env` (at the root).
+One example is available `.env.example` at the root
-2. Execute npm run dev
+2. Execute `npm run dev`

 ### To run in production environment
-1. Define the Environment variable in production NODE_ENV = production
+1. Define the Environment variable in production `NODE_ENV = production`
-2. Define in production environment all Environment variables used by the app (list of is available .env.example at the root)
+2. Define in production environment all Environment variables used by the app (list of is available `.env.example` at the root)

+## How to perform the tests?
+* Tests are inside the authentification/tests
+* To run the tests, inside the directory authentification,
+1. Execute `npm run dev`
+2. Execute `npm test`